 Additional research projects

 Alongside my current book project, I am working to develop the applications of the approach to group doxastic and epistemic states defended therein.
 In particular, I defend the view that scientific progress can be understood in terms of the growth of group knowledge.
+In future work, I will consider the implications of this approach for groups that, unlike the scientific community, tend not to exhibit reliable belief-forming methods.

-I am also working to expand on my existing work on the epistemology of conspiracy theories, knowledge-how, and the structures of group agents.
 Drafts of my recent work in these areas are available below, and I welcome feedback.